Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 So just to be clear, when you say Bitcoin Core Satoshi used this library, the OpenSSL library, like how does a software program actually use a library?

 Sjors Provoost:
-You just Google on Stack Overflow how to use OpenSSL and then you just look at the examples [crosstalk 00:02:57]
+You just Google on Stack Overflow how to use OpenSSL and then you just look at the examples.

 Aaron Van Wirdum:
 Let me rephrase the question.
 Where is the library?